-These areas may require 1-2 UTP in ceiling for Wireless Access Points.
+1These areas may require 1-2 UTP in ceiling for Wireless Access Points.

-May require more than 1 Wireless Access Point.
+2May require more than 1 Wireless Access Point.

-Locations should only exist within a reasonable proximity to electric outlets.
-Also,

-"Power Users" should have 1 or 2 extra UTP lines run to their work areas.
+Non-Wireless Access Point locations should only exist within a reasonable proximity to electric outlets.
+Also, "Power Users" should have 1 or 2 extra UTP lines run to their work areas.